Nicholas-Parise/Restaurant-Rating/backend/README.md

 POST /:username/deny → Deny a friendship request from provided user
 DELETE /:username → Remove a friend (provided user)**

+## lists
+**GET / → get all lists of logged in user
+GET /recommended → get recommended lists
+GET /users/:username → get all lists of specific user by username
+GET /search → search for lists given a query
+GET /:id → Get specific lists information
+POST / → create a list
+PUT /:id → edit a list
+POST /:id/:restaurant_id → add restaurant to a list
+DELETE /:id/:restaurant_id → remove a restaurant from a list
+DELETE /:id → delete a list**

 # Server Architecture
 ![Screenshot of Server Architecture.](server-architecture.png)